-Carthage aspires to be a fully inclusive community, welcoming students, faculty, and staff from different backgrounds, experiences, and identities.
-President Swallow affirms this welcome and support in particular for those on our campus who are LGBTQ+.
+Carthage aspires to be a fully inclusive community, welcoming students, faculty, and staff from different backgrounds, experiences, and identities, especially those who are a part of the LGBTQIA+ community.

 Carthage does not tolerate discrimination and is committed to fostering a diverse community of outstanding faculty, staff, and students.
 If you believe you have been subject to discrimination, there are people who can help:

 - Nicholas Winkler, Associate Dean of Students, email@example.com